-Emerging Leaders I and Emerging Leaders Facilitation will be offered in Spring 2019.
+Emerging Leaders I and Emerging Leaders Facilitation will be offered in Fall 2019.

 Emerging Leaders Facilitation is only open for those who have completed Emerging Leaders I and II.

 - Develop a greater understanding of leadership skills

 - Develop a passion and commitment to Social Change

 - Empower people to lead, believing in their ability to make a difference

 Emerging Leaders is a Nationally Recognized leadership development program on campus offered for 2 credits E.L. is experientially based (activity based instead of lecture) and it only meets 6 times during the semester, including a weekend retreat!